bartwisch/GitIngest-Chrome-Plugin/README.md

    ```

 2. Generate extension icons:
-   - Open `chrome-extension/icon-generator.html` in your browser
+   - Open `GitIngest-v1.0.0/icon-generator.html` in your browser
    - Right-click each icon and save them as:
      - `icon16.png`
      - `icon48.png`
      - `icon128.png`
-   - Save icons in the `chrome-extension` directory
+   - Save icons in the `GitIngest-v1.0.0` directory

 3. Load the extension in Chrome:
    - Navigate to `chrome://extensions/`
    - Enable "Developer mode" (top right)
    - Click "Load unpacked"
-   - Select the `chrome-extension` directory
+   - Select the `GitIngest-v1.0.0` directory

 ## Usage